Executive summary

 Core security principles

-- Local-first ownership: the user’s device is the default home for sensitive vault data.
+- Device-first ownership: the user's device is the default home for sensitive vault data.

 - Zero-knowledge intent: PokoPod is designed so Poko Labs cannot browse or read vault contents.